boopsboops/nhamunda-checklist/nhamunda-checklist.md

 Identification to species level follows <u>Armbruster (2004)</u>, <u>Armbruster (2008)</u> and <u>Isbrücker & Nijssen (1989)</u> based on the following characters: premaxilla with three teeth, the inner being very long; lips oval, lacking fimbriae on the upper lip; more than four predorsal plates; tall and narrow supraoccipital crest; and dark body with numerous white dots.

-Fishes were caught.
-Location?
-Examples are pictured preserved and alive in Figure YYY.
+Three individuals were caught by hand from woody substrates at the margin of the main river stem.
+Water temperature was 28.9&deg;C. An example of a live specimen is pictured in Figure YYY.

 ##### Figure